 What is the Effectiveness of Having an Intervention for Drug or Alcohol Rehab?

-Interventions can be extremely effective at getting your loved one to a drug or alcohol rehab center, however, it does not guarantee that they will stay there.
-Ultimately, it is up to the addict/alcoholic to agree to treatment and to follow through with the protocol set up at the chosen rehab center.
-In this case, the effectiveness of intervention is dependent on each individual case.
-In order to have the greatest likelihood that the substance abuser will stay in a treatment center, however, it would be beneficial to look for rehab centers that offer the types of activities that the user enjoys.
+Interventions can be extremely effective at getting your loved one to a drug or alcohol rehab center.
+However, it does not guarantee that they will stay there.
+Ultimately, it is up to the addict/alcoholic to agree to treatment and follow the protocol at the chosen rehab center.
+In this case, the effectiveness of the intervention depends on each case.
+However, to have the greatest likelihood that the substance abuser will stay in a treatment center, it would be beneficial to look for rehab centers that offer the types of activities the user enjoys.

-Although the activities are not the primary focus of treatment, they can be helpful in relieving some tension and distress often caused when transitioning from addiction to sobriety.
-Most treatment centers are run differently, so doing research beforehand the intervention takes place is vital.
-Remember, although your loved one may disagree on going to a treatment center for their substance abuse disorder, it does not discount the possibility of them seeking treatment in the future.
-Do the research, make a plan, and give the choice to your loved one.
+Although the activities are not the primary focus of treatment, they can help relieve tension and distress often caused when transitioning from addiction to sobriety.
+Most treatment centers are run differently, so researching before the intervention occurs is vital.
+Remember, although your loved one may disagree with going to a treatment center for their substance abuse disorder, it does not discount the possibility of them seeking treatment in the future.
+Do the research, make a plan, and give a choice to your loved one.

 Finding a Drug or Alcohol Rehab Center for Intervention

-If you or a loved one are seeking addiction treatment with a focus on mental health in Austin, contact a member of our admissions team.
+If you or a loved one are seeking addiction treatment focusing on mental health in Austin, contact a member of our admissions team.
 We would be happy to answer any questions you may have about our Austin outpatient rehab or inpatient programs.

 Like this article?
-For more helpful resources and information about addiction and drug abuse, follow our blog.
+Follow our blog for helpful resources and information about addiction and drug abuse.
 Recent posts include topics such as dual diagnosis symptoms, the link between alcoholism and anxiety, and types of substance abuse and how to get help for them.